bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 			|= value >> channel-c

 The _select_ tries to send a `value` in the order given, top to bottom.
-In non of the channels directly accepts the value (they all blocked waiting) the `value` is send to the first channel accepting it with no particular priority should multiple channels accept a value _simultaneously_.
+If non of the channels directly accepts the value (they all blocked waiting) the `value` is send to the first channel accepting it with no particular priority should multiple channels accept a value _simultaneously_.
 In any case the operation returns the channel that accepted the value.